Welcome to Day 29 of #100daysofenrichment and thank you for joining us on this journey!

 - Prepping these puzzles is really quick and then your dog does all the work!

 - blankets, towels of different sizes and types, face cloths & tea towels, mats, sheets, dog beds, clothing…lots of options…in one of today’s clips you will see me use some of Decker’s bandannas!

 - boxes, tubs, buckets, (plant) pots

-- a range of toys and food reward
+- a range of toys and food rewards

 - to encourage a wide range of foraging and exploratory behaviours